timarkh/tsakorpus/docs/src_convertors.md

 * ``languages`` -- an array with the names of the languages which exist in the corpus.

 * ``cg_disambiguate`` (optional) -- boolean value that determines whether your corpus has to be disambiguated with the Constraint Grammar rules after the annotation.
-Defaults to fals.
+Defaults to false.

 * ``cg_filename`` (optional) -- the names of the files with the Constraint Grammar rules (if you want to disambiguate your corpus).
 This files should be located in ``src_convertors/corpus/%corpus_name%/``.
 The value of this field is a dictionary where the keys are the names of the languages and the values are the names of the corresponding files.
 It is not obligatory to list all the languages you have.